jackiiechangg/Portfolio/Predicting-Customer-Churn/README.md

 - Random Forest
 - ROC-AUC and classification metrics

-## 1. Problem Statement

-Customer retention is a key driver of sustainable growth, yet many organizations make churn-related decisions without clear insights into the factors driving customer attrition.
-This lack of visibility makes it difficult to identify which customer behaviors and operational signals should be prioritized for effective retention strategies.
-Given that acquiring new customers typically costs 5x more than retaining existing ones, understanding how to engage current customers is critical in any industry or organization.
+## Project Overview

+Customer retention is one of the most important metrics that determines an organization's longevity, yet companies rarely understand why customers leave.
+Without clear visibility into these factors, it'd difficult to know which type of customers to attract and what about the organization is critical to customer retention.
+Because bringing in new customers is far more expensive than keeping current ones, understanding churn drivers is an important analytics problem.

-This project aims to answer one question:
-**What customer behavior and operational factors have the greatest impact on churn rates?**
+This project aims to address the question: **What customer behavior and operational factors have the greatest impact on churn rates?**

-## 2. About the Data
+## Data & Metrics

-The original dataset consisted of 10,000 observations with 32 features (full list included in python notebook), including a binary churn indicator (0 indicates retention / 1 indicates the customer churned) and a mix of behavioral, financial, satisfaction, and demographic metrics.
-The data is taken from Kaggle and is synthetic.
-The experiment’s target variable is churn.
+- The original dataset consisted of 10,000 observations with 32 features (full list included in python notebook), including a binary churn indicator (0 indicates retention / 1 indicates the customer churned)
+- Mix of behavioral, financial, satisfaction, and demographic metrics
+- Data is taken from Kaggle and is synthetic
+- Target variable is churn.

 ### Preprocessing steps:
 - Dropped observations with missing values